Notice!

 Some perspective:

-Back to the biasing network, oscillator ([Q1],[T1]) and the half wave rectifier [D1] not only biases the mosfets, but also feeds back through a silicon transistor [Q2] that when turned on starves-off the bias of [Q1] the bias oscillator, in effect turning it off a little bit.
-This action, and the forward biased regulator diodes [DA1] (diode array one) tempered by the variable resistor [R6] permit control of the mosfet bias, and thereby the power output of the two mosfet oscillator [Q3] [Q4] and [T2]
+Back to the biasing network, oscillator ([Q1],[T1]) and the half wave rectifier [D1] not only biases the MOSFETS, but also feeds back through a silicon transistor [Q2] that when turned on starves-off the bias of [Q1] the bias oscillator, in effect turning it off a little bit.
+This action, and the forward biased regulator diodes [DA1] (diode array one) tempered by the variable resistor [R6] permit control of the MOSFET bias, and thereby the power output of the two MOSFET oscillator [Q3] [Q4] and [T2]

-Note: The regulator diodes, [DA1] are NOT Zener diodes the voltage is so low, that they regulate in forward biased mode.
+Note: The regulator diodes, [DA1] are NOT Zener diodes.
+The voltage is so low, that they regulate in forward biased mode.

-Further note: Motorola makes, or atleast did make at one time, a 250 Mw series of zeners beginning with voltages at 1.8 volts for part number MZ4614, and 2.0 V for MZ4615, and 2.0 V for MZ4615, and so on up to 6.7 V for MZ4627, they skip 0.2 volts at a time up to 2.4 volts, then the iterator changes to 0.3 volts for the rest of the series, so you could do it with a single diode, however I didn't have any of those on hand, nor are they likely to be in any parted out surplus junk you have sitting around.
+Further note: Motorola makes, or at least did make at one time, a 250 mw series of zeners beginning with voltages at 1.8 volts for part number MZ4614, and 2.0 V for MZ4615, and 2.0 V for MZ4615, and so on up to 6.7 V for MZ4627.
+They skip 0.2 volts at a time up to 2.4 volts, then the iterator changes to 0.3 volts for the rest of the series, so you could do it with a single diode, however I didn't have any of those on hand, nor are they likely to be in any parted-out surplus junk you have sitting around.

 Value of "D" cell voltage